Virginia is for Learners

 A NOVA Network and SWVA Consortium Endeavor

 This initiative is sponsored by grants from the Virginia Department of Education and was established in 2020.
-The Guidelines for Mentor Teacher Programs for Beginning and Experienced Teachers, released by the Virginia Department of Education in September 2021, as well as The Virginia Standards for the Professional Practice of Teachers, provide a framework for Mentoring Virginia training.
+The Guidelines for Mentor Teacher Programs for Beginning and Experienced Teachers (summary of the guidelines), released by the Virginia Department of Education in September 2021, as well as The Virginia Standards for the Professional Practice of Teachers, provide a framework for Mentoring Virginia training.
 It is our hope that Mentoring Virginia becomes an integral part of mentor professional learning and mentor teacher/beginning teacher program design across the Commonwealth.

 Mentoring Virginia is a joint endeavor of faculty from the Northern Virginia School-University Partnership Network (or “NOVA Network”—representing George Mason University’s School of Education and Region 4 school division partners) and the Southwest Virginia Professional Education Consortium (or “SWVA Consortium”—representing Virginia Tech, Radford University, Hollins College, Roanoke College, Ferrum College and Region 6 and 7 school division partners).